Submitting your application:

 Our inspectors try to accommodate specific time requests for concrete pours.
 Please add the pour time in the notes section.

-Inspection reminder - All permits that have been issued for those decks, pools, or basements need to have the final inspection completed to close out the permit.
-Please use the new OpenGov portal button on this page to schedule your inspection now.
+Inspection reminder - All permits that have been issued for those decks, or pools need to have the final inspection completed to close out the permit.
+Please use the new Online portal button above to schedule your inspection now.

-Plan Ahead - If you're planning on that summer project, the PAUCC allows up to fifteen (15) working days for review of your residential building plans.
+Plan Ahead - If you're planning a project, the PAUCC allows up to fifteen (15) working days for review of your residential building plans.

 - Property Code Enforcement, Chapter 5